codemonger-io/codemonger/cdk/README.md

 - `codemonger-development` for the development stage
 - `codemonger-production` for the production stage

-#### Deploying the production stack without alternate domain name
+#### Deploying the production stack without the alternate domain name

-The production stack tries to associates the CloudFront distribution with the domain name `codemonger.io`.
+The production stack tries to associates the [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution with the domain name `codemonger.io`.
 But my first attempt failed because the domain name `codemonger.io` had already been taken by another CloudFront distribution before this CDK stack was created.
 So I had to take [special steps described here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-move).
 According to these steps, a new CloudFront distribution had to be configured with a valid SSL/TLS certificate covering `codemonger.io` but no atlernate domain name assigned.